 - Delete: To remove CrossCount fields, highlight the field to remove and select Delete.

 Users can filter the Calgary database.
-See Calgary Input Tool.
+Visit Calgary Input Tool for more information.